ddanger/Talking-Code/posts/multiple-cursors/multiple-cursors.md

 ### In VS Code on macOS

 -   OPT+CLICK: adds a cursor where you clicked
--   CMD+D: adds a cursor at the current selection's next match<sup>\*</sup>
+-   CMD+D: adds a cursor at the current selection's next match
 -   CMD+SHIFT+L: adds cursors at all matches for the current selection
 -   CMD+U: Remove most recently added cursor(s).
 Really this undoes the last cursor operation and is like CMD+Z but for your cursor operations.
 Very powerful.
 I don't know of any way to _redo_ the last undone cursor operation.
 Do you?
 Please fill me in!
 -   ESC or CLICK: Remove all added cursors
 -   Add another cursor on the line below this one
 -   Add another cursor on the line above this one.
-    <sub>\* Note: in VS Code, whether the next match is case-sensitive or restricted to whole-word matches is governed by a small popup that appears in the upper right.</sub>

 You may want to try these in your own editor to get a feel for them before continuing.

-## Why not just use find/replace?
+## BUT... why not just use find/replace?

 ![](https://cnet1.cbsistatic.com/img/ab9ZqBn8bHqACaSY0PiENzVz6EU=/980x551/2016/10/24/a8d0765a-c5cd-4a54-adbe-4ca99418e6c5/strange5.jpg)
 <sub>Image from: https://cnet1.cbsistatic.com/img/ab9ZqBn8bHqACaSY0PiENzVz6EU=/980x551/2016/10/24/a8d0765a-c5cd-4a54-adbe-4ca99418e6c5/strange5.jpg</sub>

     You're looking at the world through a keyhole.
-    You've spent your whole life trying to widen that keyhole.
-To see more.
-To know more.
+    You've spent your whole life trying to widen that keyhole...
     And now on hearing that it can be widened, in ways you can't imagine,
       you reject the possibility!